Ninjacop/cl-ruby/README.md

 - in-ruby -> Calling this multiple times will give a bunch of nasty errors on Ruby/C's side (fixing this atm)

 - end-ruby -> Gives out a segfault when called a second time

+- load-script-or-die -> Gives out a segfault when called and the script can't be found

 ## Ruby C API